[HISTORY: Adopted by the City Council of

 G.

 Penalties.
-After a written warning for a first offense in accordance with § 411-5B, any person or business that thereafter violates the water use restrictions imposed pursuant to this subsection shall be subject to a minimum penalty of $50 per for such first violation.
+After a written warning for a first offense in accordance with § 411-5B, any person or business that thereafter violates the water use restrictions imposed pursuant to this subsection shall be subject to a minimum penalty of $50 for such first violation.
 No Municipal Court appearance shall be required for such first violation, unless the person or business pleads not guilty to the alleged violation.
 Each subsequent violation shall be subject to a penalty to be imposed at the discretion of the Municipal Court Judge.